 Anti-racism.
 Digital Libraries.
-Information Literacy.
+Scholarly Communication.

 In 2015 I began to study the representation of anti-racism in library catalogs.
 There were thousands of resources on race, race relations, and racial discrimination.
 But even though “anti-racism”was an established Library of Congress Subject Heading it was not being used.
 So I established the Anti-racism Digital Library to serve as a clearinghouse for information resources about people, groups, and projects who are building inclusive and caring communities.
 I began to develop the vocabulary of global anti-racism and look for ways to increase anti-racism information literacy.

 The I4E Digital Library brings together high quality, peer-reviewed research, evidence based information resources, and carefully curated community stories and creations about housing and homelessness.
 It exists to showcase research about housing in order to empower those who want to create permanent solutions for ending homelessness and increasing quality of life for all in Orange County, California.